Mageean in 'shape of my life' for Europeans

 With Mageean entered for both the 1500m and 800m in Munich, but possibly skipping the shorter event, she admits that failing to land her second major championship medal of the summer would be a disappointment.

-"With any championship you take it one race at a time but I'm certainly going into them with the ambition of a medal.
+"With any championship you take it one race at a time, but I'm certainly going into them with the ambition of a medal." she said.

 "That's what I would be aiming to come away with and I'll be disappointed if I don't."

-The Portaferry athlete will begin her Munich challenge in the 1500m heats on Tuesday morning with 800m heats following on Thursday, before the 1500m final on Friday evening and the two-lap decider taking place 24 hours later.
+The Portaferry athlete will begin her medal challenge in the 1500m heats on Tuesday morning with 800m heats following on Thursday, before the 1500m final on Friday evening and the two-lap decider taking place 24 hours later.

+- Match of the Day: Watch the latest highlights of the new Premier League season

+- 'I have said 'no' to some winners...!': Kids ask Hollywood superstar Brad Pitt awkward questions